|

 Leaderboard - Change Label Colors

 Changes the color of a players label.
 By default, the label will be the game color of that player.
-So player number
+So, player number 1 is red and player number 4 is purple.

 Leaderboard - Change Value Colors

 Changes the color of a players score.
-Again by default, this will correspond with the players game color.
+Again, by default, this will correspond with the players game color.

 Leaderboard - Change Style